 Metal–Semiconductor Junction – Rectifying Contact

 Before discussing the behaviour of a metal-semiconductor boundary, it is first necessary to introduce the concept of the work function.
-The work function of a material is the energy required to remove an electron from the level of the chemical potential and give it enough energy to escape to infinity and arrive there with zero energy.
+The work function of a material is the energy required to remove an electron from the level of the chemical potential (or Fermi energy) and give it enough energy to escape to infinity and arrive there with zero energy.

 Albert Einstein first proposed the concept of the work function in his work on the photoelectric effect in metals.
 It was for this work, rather than for his work on relativity, that Einstein was awarded the Nobel prize in 1921.